garylirocks/quickrefs/terraform.markdown

   terraform.tfvars        # actual variable values (should be in .gitignore) terraform.tfstate       # generated state file (should be in .gitignore)

-  .terraform.lock.hcl     # version lock file, make sure everyone is using the same versions, generated if not present
+  .terraform.lock.hcl     # version lock file, should be committed to Git, make sure everyone is using the same versions, generated if not present
   ```

 - `version`, `variable` and `output` blocks could be included in `main.tf` directly, but it's better to put them in separate files